Information about the Corona Virus (Covid-19 / 2019-nCov / SARS-nCov-2)

 The new coronavirus may show no signs of infection for many days, before which it is not possible to tell if a person is infected.
-But when fever or cough manifests and you go to the hospital, the probability to have a fibrosis is about 50%.
-It is already late then.
+But when fever or cough manifests and you go to the hospital, you may already have a fibrosis, a destruction of lung tissue.
+It is late then.
 Experts from Taiwan suggest doing a simple check every morning: Take a deep breath in and hold your breath for 10 seconds.
-If you achieve this without coughing, without difficulty and or feeling of oppression etc. this shows that there is no fibrosis in the lungs, indicating the absence of an infection.
-It is necessary in these critical times to do this control every morning in an environment with clean air.
-This is a serious and excellent advice from Japanese doctors who treat Covid-19.
+If you achieve this without coughing, without difficulty and or feeling of oppression etc. this shows that there is no fibrosis in the lungs.

 We all need to make sure that our mouth and throat are always wet and never dry.
 You should drink a sip of water at least every 15 minutes; why?
-Even when the virus enters the mouth, water or other liquids will pass through the esophagus directly to the stomach, where gastric acids destroy the virus.
+It appeases the tussive irritation in your throat and thereby allays a forthcoming infection of the lung.
+In addition, if the virus gets into water or other liquids in the mouth instead of coughing it up, it goes directly through the esophagus into the stomach, where gastric acids destroy the virus.
 If you don't drink enough water on a regular basis, the virus can pass into the trachea and from there to the lungs; it's very dangerous.

 Chicken soup is currently the only scientifically proven agent against colds.
 All other drugs can only treat symptomatically.
 This is probably because of the fact that birds, due to their migratory behavior, have required resistance against such viruses by their evolution.
 Just think of the bird flu.
 It has not been confirmed yet whether chicken soup is also effective against Covid-19 (2019-nCov), but that can be considered probable, since influenza, the common cold and Covid-19 are all corona viruses that are relatively closely related.
 A table with all worldwide confirmed coronavirus cases can be found on ecdc.europa.eu.